Slogging, Blockchain, And Innovations In Crowdsourced Content: Interview With Founder Of Hackermoon | Benzinga

 What was the idea behind your emoji responses?

 The emoji responses — and more broadly, how to facilitate value from readers to writers — are/is something we’ve been playing with for a while.

 We first demo-ed emoji reactions at GitHub’s HQ in SF and more recently earned a grant from Mozilla to take our emoji reactions inline.

 An emoji requires just one action from the reader to convey a range of reactions to the writer.
 As most sites and blogging platforms only offer “like” buttons or emoji reactions on the story level, it can be difficult to impossible to tell what part of the story resonates with the reader.

 By taking the emoji reactions inline, we are capturing where the value transfer actually happened, which is super helpful imho (sic).
 We are working on ways to use this data to drive relevant distribution on HackerNoon and across the internet at large.

 We also open-sourced our team’s pixelated social media icons, pixelated site icons, and pixelated emoji reactions so others can use these designs freely on their own applications and sites.

 You had mentioned blockchain as being part of your growth in your Growth Manifesto interview — does that continue to be true?

 For blockchain functions to gain adoption, their performance and ease of integration must be better than the non-blockchain alternatives.

 The decentralized web ecosystem is still young; the technology is powerful, and the UX is catching up.
 Recently, we integrated Web Monetization, which is built atop Interledger, for HackerNoon writers.

 This allows writers to accept micropayments via the browser, based on the amount of time reading from others in the Web Monetization ecosystem.
 What we like about the underlying technology is that it is focused on interoperability, meaning it can be integrated with any payment method, including blockchains, credit cards, and even new ones that haven't been invented yet.
-Here are the first 2,277 web monetized stories published on HackerNoon.

 Are blockchain articles getting mainstream attention?

-#Blockchain is the most used story tag on HackerNoon.
-On Hacker Noon, subject matter like programming, bitcoin, startups, software development, artificial intelligence, and entrepreneurship all have similar time reading created levels to blockchain.
 While blockchain has become a buzzword in some sense, it is real, in some sense, that whoever makes the best database wins the internet.

 On the homepage itself, we’ve been curating #decentralization above #blockchain because even though it has fewer stories, we think it’s a word that better encapsulates the bigger trend of the internet’s evolution.

 To maintain an authoritative voice in the industry, we have editors who are selective about the blockchain content we post on HackerNoon.
 They are definitely getting more mainstream attention, and we are trying our best to give the most attention to the highest-quality blockchain articles on the web.

 Do you see future uses for blockchain at Hackernoon?
 With other publishers?

 Absolutely.
 As we publish a lot about cryptocurrencies and blockchains, our contributing writers have given us plenty of ideas about how to integrate blockchain technology.

 I’m optimistic for (and will be keeping my eye on) blockchain’s potential to distribute hosting costs, index content, check for plagiarism, and even do some basic fact-checking.

 As I’ve said before, I still think HackerNoon’s highest potential route could be the Time Reading Token.

 What do you expect from crypto and the BTC bull run in 2021?